sebastianha/angular-bootstrap-multiselect/README.md

     ng-model="selectModel"
     options="c for c in selectOptions"    // use ... c.name for c in ... for objects
     data-multiple="true"                  // true for multi-select mode
-    data-compare-by="id">                 // set key to compare objects, otherwise is has to be equal to options
+    data-compare-by="id"                  // set key to compare objects, otherwise is has to be equal to options scroll-after-rows="5">                // Show scroll bar after 5 rows
 </multiselect>
 ```